COSC3020/theoretical-sorting-Assel-Aljazwe/README.md

 ### Expected Results

-- Linear growth in sorting time with list size increase, without significant variation, would support the O(n) claim.
+- Linear growth in sorting time with list size increase, without significant changes, would support the $O(n)$ claim.
 - Significant deviations would suggest the claim might not hold under all conditions.

 ## Theoretical Argument

-Given the established complexity bounds for comparison-based sorting algorithms, the claim of O(n) time complexity for sorting arbitrary elements is examined closely by the following:
+Given the established complexity bounds for comparison-based sorting algorithms, the claim of $O(n)$ time complexity for sorting arbitrary elements is examined closely by the following:

-- **Information-Theoretic Lower Bound:** The minimum complexity for comparison-based sorting is O(n log n), due to the many possible ways to arrange the items (n! ways) and to sort them, we need to figure out the right way.
-Achieving sorting in fewer steps would contradict this bound, suggesting the algorithm either:
+- **Information-Theoretic Lower Bound:** The minimum complexity for comparison-based sorting is $O(n log n)$, due to the many possible ways to arrange the items ($n!$ ways) and to sort them, we need to figure out the right way.
+Achieving sorting in fewer steps would contradict this lower bound, suggesting the algorithm either:
   - Does not rely solely on comparisons.
   - Or the claim is incorrect.